Click here to sign up for my free Rick’s Tech Tips Newsletter!

 Every now and then it helps to be able to view your system’s hidden files and folders, especially when troubleshooting a sticky Windows issue or trying to track down a stubborn malware infection.

-A while back I wrote a post explaining how to show the hidden files and folders in Windows 8.1, and it turns out that viewing them is even easier in Windows 10.
+A while back I wrote a post explaining how to show the hidden files and folders in Windows 8.1, and it turns out that viewing them is just as easy in Windows 10.
 Here’s how:

-1 – Press the Windows+S key combination to open a search box.
+1 – Press the Windows+S key combination to open the “Search” box.

-4 – Select Show hidden files, folders and drives, then click OK.
+4 – Under “Advanced Settings”, select Show hidden files, folders, and drives.

 That’s all there is to it!
 Now you’ll be able to see all the files and folders on your system that are normally hidden.

 Important: As I mentioned above, I recommend “hiding” the hidden items again after you have finished the task at hand.

 To re-hide all the normally “hidden” objects, simply repeat the steps above but select Don’t show hidden files, folders or drives in step 4.

-Bonus tip #1: Want a super-fast way to shut down your PC?
-Read this post!
+Bonus tip: Read this post for a super-fast way to shut down your PC.